formlio/forml/docs/platform.rst

 configuration directories are also potentially searched by the provider importer so that the custom feeds can be placed there.

-For the special case of the public datasets described using the :doc:`Openschema catalog<openschema>`, there is a lightweight feed provided in form of the installable :ref:`Openlake package<openlake:install>`.
+For the special case of the public datasets described using the :doc:`Openschema catalog<openschema:index>`, there is a lightweight feed provided in form of the installable :doc:`Openlake package<openlake:install>`.

 Logging
 -------